Canisia Lubrin: Career

 In 2021, Lubrin was named one of two winners, alongside Natalie Scenters-Zapico, of the Windham–Campbell Literature Prize in poetry.
 Dionne Brand was also named a winner of the Windham–Campbell Literature Prize in the fiction category, the first time in the history of that award that two Canadians were named as laureates in the same year.

 The Dyzgraphxst was shortlisted for four book prizes, including the Governor General's Award for English-language poetry at the 2020 Governor General's Awards, and for the 2020 Trillium Book Award for Poetry.
 The book also won four awards, including the overall OCM Bocas Prize for Caribbean Literature, the Derek Walcott Prize and the 2021 Griffin Poetry Prize.

+In 2021, publisher McClelland & Stewart announced Lubrin as their new poetry editor.

 In 2024, Lubrin’s first book of fiction, Code Noir, was published by Alfred A. Knopf Canada, with a US edition released by Soft Skull Press in 2025.
 The book was the winner of the 2025 Carol Shields Prize for Fiction and the 2025 Danuta Gleed Literary Award.
-It was shortlisted for the Writers' Trust of Canada's Atwood Gibson Writers' Trust Fiction Prize, the Governor General's Award for English-language fiction at the 2024 Governor General's Awards, the Trillium Book Award, the Balcones Prize, and the 2025 Sunburst Award for Excellence in Literature of the Fantastic.
+Code Noir was shortlisted for the Writers' Trust of Canada's Atwood Gibson Writers' Trust Fiction Prize, the Governor General's Award for English-language fiction at the 2024 Governor General's Awards, the Trillium Book Award, the Balcones Prize, the 2025 Sunburst Award for Excellence in Literature of the Fantastic, and longlisted the 2026 Story Prize.

+In 2025, Lubrin's third book of poetry, The World After Rain: Anne’s Poem, a book-length elegy, was published by McClelland & Stewart, and it went on to win the poetry category of the 2026 OCM Bocas Prize for Caribbean Literature.
+It was shortlisted for the Trillium Book Award for English Poetry in 2026.